Chrissy Teigen & John Legend Found The Only Way To Celebrate Donald Trump's Birthday

-Donald Trump turned 72 on Thursday, and instead of getting him a fancy, fruit-topped cake or two scoops of ice cream (his favorite), Chrissy Teigen and John Legend donated $288,000 ($72,000 per family member) to the ACLU to "Make Trump's Birthday Great Again."
+Donald Trump turned 72 on Thursday, and instead of getting him a fancy, fruit-topped cake or two scoops of ice cream (his favourite), Chrissy Teigen and John Legend donated $288,000 ($72,000 per family member) to the ACLU to "Make Trump's Birthday Great Again".

 The generous gift is in direct response to the United States policy, initiated by Attorney General Jeff Sessions, to separate migrant children from their families as a punishment for crossing the border illegally.